TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 ## Overview
 The following APIs allow you to manage your organization and projects, such as creating project members and assigning roles.
-Framework API uses User Access Key tokens for authentication and authorization when making API calls.
-The User Access Key token is a temporary, Bearer-type access token issued from a User Access Key.
+Framework APIs use User Access Key tokens for authentication/authorization when making API calls.
+A User Access Key token is a temporary access token of the Bearer type that is issued based on a User Access Key.
 For more information on issuing and using User Access Key tokens, please refer to the [User Access Key Token](/nhncloud/en/public-api/user-access-key-token).

 <a id="public-api-domain"></a>